Anti-helium from Dark Matter annihilations: Results and Discussion

 We show in grey the areas currently excluded by the experiments which have looked for a flux of anti-He in cosmic rays: {\sc Ams-01}~\cite{AMS01bound}, {\sc Bess}~\cite{BESS} and {\sc Pamela}~\cite{PAMELAbound}.
 Since all these experimental results are given in terms of $\antiHe/\He$ ratios, we convert them into anti-He fluxes using the $\He$ flux measured by {\sc Pamela}~\cite{PAMELAHe}\footnote{We correct however the {\sc Pamela} spectrum in order to account for the different value of the solar modulation parameter that we are using here.} ({\sc Ams-02} has also released preliminary data~\cite{AMSHeICRC2013}, that we do not use).
 Finally, we show in green the predicted reach of {\sc Ams-02}, taken from~\cite{AMSantiHe}.
 Although there might be other experiments which might have the capabilities of detecting anti-He, \footnote{Most notably the {\sc Gaps} experiment~\cite{GAPS} is aimed at the search of anti-deuterons with a dedicated technique which consists in slowing down the anti-deuteron entering the apparatus and then detecting the pion and X ray signatures of its annihilation on the nuclei in the matter of the detector itself.
 It is possible that such an analysis can be adapted to other anti-nuclei for the {\sc Gaps} set-up currently under development, with dedicated studies (Tsuguo Aramaki, private communication).} we decide to limit the analysis to \AMS\ as a benchmark case.

-The fluxes in the left panels in Fig.~\ref{fig:results} are obtained adopting our fiducial value for the coalescence momentum $p_{\rm coal} = 195$ MeV.
+The fluxes in the left panels in Fig.~\ref{fig:results} are obtained adopting our fiducial value for the coalescence momentum $p_{\rm coal} = 195$ MeV (as well as the fiducial value $p_{\rm coal} = 167$ MeV for the background, see the Appendix).
 However, as emphasized in Sec.~\ref{sec:coalescence}, the actual value of $p_{\rm coal}$ is highly uncertain.
 Moreover, even the effective description of coalescence as based on this single energy-independent parameter can be questioned.
-We therefore recompute the spectra spanning different values of $p_{\rm coal}$.
-The results are shown in the right panels of Fig.~\ref{fig:results}, where we show how the fluxes allowed by anti-proton constraints are modified: the red area in the right plots reproduces the red area in the left plots, while the hashed region refers to $p_{\rm coal} = 300$ MeV.
-For case iii) we increase further the value of $p_{\rm coal}$ to 600 MeV, in order to explore what it would take to skim the \AMS\ sensitivity region.
+We therefore recompute the spectra spanning different values of $p_{\rm coal}$, both for the DM signal and for the background.
+The results are shown in the right panels of Fig.~\ref{fig:results}, where we show how the fluxes allowed by anti-proton constraints are modified: the red area in the right plots reproduces the red area in the left plots, while the hashed region refers to $p_{\rm coal} = 300$ MeV (and $p_{\rm coal} = 250$ MeV for the background, adopting the same scale ratio).
+For case iii) we increase further the value of $p_{\rm coal}$ to 600 MeV ($p_{\rm coal} = 500$ MeV for the background), in order to explore what it would take to skim the \AMS\ sensitivity region.

 The inspection of the results in Fig.~\ref{fig:results} shows that, for all the cases that we have considered, the anti-He spectrum sits quite below the predicted reach of \AMS, so that the detection perspectives are rather dim.
 Fig.~\ref{fig:resultsratios} expresses the same information in terms of the anti-He/He ratio: with $p_{\rm coal}~=~195$ MeV, the DM signal reaches at most $\approx 10^{-13}$ in cases i) and ii) and $\approx 10^{-11}$ in case iii).
 These values increase by approximately one order of magnitude if $p_{\rm coal}~=~300$ MeV.
 They can be confronted with the \AMS ~expected sensitivity which is at the level of $10^{-9}$ ~\cite{AMSantiHe}.